 Modern Technology School does not have a pending petition in bankruptcy, is not operating as a debtor & has not filed a petition for the preceding five years.
 This institution has not filed a petition for bankruptcy resulting in reorganization under Chapter 11 of the United States Bankruptcy Code (11 USC Sec.
 1101).
-Modern Technology School is a private institution approved to operate by the bureau.
-That approval to operate means compliance with state standards outlined in the CEC and 5, CCR.
-The Bureau does not endorse the School's programs.
+Modern Technology School is a private institution licensed to operate by the bureau.